keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ## Route53

 ### Route53 Simplified
+Amazon Route 53 is a highly available and scalable Domain Name System (DNS) service.
+You can use Route 53 to perform three main functions in any combination: domain registration, DNS routing, and health checking.

 ### Route53 Key Details
 - DNS is used to map human-readable domain names into an internet protocol address similarly to how phonebooks map company names with phone numbers.